Plain English

 Strike Price

-The strike price is the fixed price at which you can buy or sell a stock through an options contract.
-Think of it as a l…
+Strike price is the fixed price at which you can buy or sell a stock through an options contract (a bet on future stock …

 Theta Decay

-Theta decay is the gradual loss of value in an options contract as its expiration date approaches, even if the stock pri…
+Theta decay is the gradual loss of value in an options contract (a contract giving you the right to buy or sell a stock …

 Unusual Options Activity (UOA)